How to Master Difficult Conversations

 2) Talk About Your Feelings

 We also need to talk about our feelings, or these emotions will find a way to escape in less healthy ways.
 Conventional wisdom has been that we shouldn’t talk about feelings at work.
-But when it comes to hard conversations, there are two parts, the problem we are trying to address and the way that problem has made us feel about each other.
+But when it comes to hard conversations, there are two parts: the problem we are trying to address and the way that problem has made us feel about each other.
 To reach a solution, we usually need to address both sides of this.
 When I have a coaching client wrestle with a show of emotion at work, whether that be raising their voice, crying, or pounding their fists on the conference room table, it is usually because they lack a better way to release that emotion.
 Talking about those feelings is usually the healthiest way to release that emotion.

 This second issue is more important than the first.
 Traditional advice is to just be objective and rational and function like a robot.
 The problem is that we are not robots.
 We all have feelings and need to deal with our emotional reactions to each other.
 You may feel confused, frustrated, concerned, angry, or even hopeful.
 Expressing that productively is essential.